LezWatch/lwtv-underscores/readme.md

 Stored in `/php/features/` -- a collection of miscellaneous features.

-* `class-cron.php` - Custom cron jobs to pre-cache high-traffic pages, and run regular jobs
+* `class-author-box.php` - Custom author boxes
 * `class-dashboard-posts-in-progress.php` - Forked version of a plugin to show in progress posts
 * `class-dashboard.php` - Custom column for featured images in posts lists and removal of self pings
 * `class-embeds.php` - Embeds DisneyABCPress videos, Gleam, GoFundMe, Indiegogo
+* `class-environment.php` - Display notices and settings for servers
 * `class-languages.php` - Support for multiple languages in a dropdown (used by Shows for alt show names)
+* `class-missed-schedule.php` - Code to ensure posts don't miss scheduling
+* `class-plugin-age.php` - Display plugin age/last updated on plugin listing
 * `class-private-posts.php` - Shows alert that a page is hidden if the post is set private.
 * `class-roles.php` - Custom roles created for curation of content
 * `class-shortcodes.php` - Various shortcodes - mostly deprecated, but some used by blocks.